savadikarc/Mini-Self-Driving-Car/README.md

 	2. nnClass1.py contains the NN class, wg\hich contains the functions sigmoid, lossFunc, initWeights, trainNN, forwadPass.
 3. Driving:
 	1. usingBluetooth contains the code for autonomous driving using Bluetooth.
 It imports the class NN from nnClass1.py and uses the 				 function forwardPass to get the output class.

+Due to the size of the datasets, they could not be uploaded.
+3000 images were captured but due to limitaions of RAM (4 GB), only 1200 could be used for training and 200 for cross validation.